Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Computational Models

 \section{Computational Models}

-Optimizing performance in the MIT task requires several computational steps: (1) inferring that the environment is composed of repeating units (2) inferring the most likely structure(s) of the environment (3) inferring the distribution of rewards within the environment, and (4) planning the shortest route that collects all rewards.
-Here (1) and (2) involve program induction over the kinds of programs that may have generated the environment, and (3) involves program induction over programs that may have generated the distribution of rewards.
-For example, the rewards could be placed in the top left corner of every unit, in every odd unit, etc. The reward-generating program could potentially be complex; however, we consider simple short programs and environments in the current work.
+We now formalize the map induction hypothesis to quantitatively and computationally test its predictions.
+Optimizing performance in the MIT task requires the following computational steps: (1) inferring that the environment is composed of repeating units (2) inferring the most likely structure(s) of the environment (3) inferring the distribution of rewards within the environment, and (4) planning the shortest route that collects all rewards.
+Here (1) and (2) refer to map induction, and (3) may involve further program induction over the distribution of rewards (e.g. the rewards could be placed in the top left corner of every unit, in every odd unit, etc.).
 Because of uncertainty in the environment, this computational pipeline is executed in the context of a replanning loop.
-Finally, step (4) involves solving a Partially Observed Markov Decision Process (POMDP) that reasons about the distribution of hypothetical environments.
+Finally, step (4) involves solving a Partially Observed Markov Decision Process (POMDP) that uses a distribution of hypothetical environments to plan.
 While it is possible to do (4) without performing the first three steps, this would entail assuming an uninformed prior that any unobserved cell could equally likely be a wall, an empty space, or a reward -- which would result in exploring exhaustively.

 Formally, we can model this process by a Bayesian generative framework consisting of four computational modules (see Figure~\ref{fig:model}A) corresponding to the four steps described above.
 Each module can be independent of the others and can express different modeling assumptions.
 In the remainder of this section, we discuss the function of each module in detail and define three specific combinations of module implementations, to express three distinct computational hypotheses formalizing the principle of map induction in different ways.